Precious Metals Miners Maintain Focus on Operations Despite Recent Gold Fluctuations

 - Photographs of core from the new intersections can be found on the Triumph Gold Corp. website: https://www.triumphgoldcorp.com/wp-content/uploads/PR08-Rock-Shots.pdf

 President's Comment -Paul Reynolds, Triumph Gold's President and CEO comments, "Triumph's exploration team continues to have incredible success drilling the Blue Sky Porphyry, which was discovered last season.
 With these new intersections we have begun to delineate a high grade gold-rich core to the system, which is open in all directions and to depth.
 We will focus on extending the mineralized envelope and defining a resource.
 We are also applying the same exploration strategies that led to discovery of the Blue Sky Porphyry across the 200 square kilometre area of the Freegold Mountain Property.
 This is a truly exciting period for the company."
-Read this entire press release and more news for Rosita Mining Corporation at:http://www.marketnewsupdates.com/news/rst.html
+Read this entire press release and more news for Triumph Gold at: http://www.marketnewsupdates.com/news/tig.html

 In other recent drilling developmentsfrom around the markets: